benklassen77/benklassen77.github.io/music/musicappreciation.md

   - Composed 6 part polyphonic mass, which was accepted by the council of trent
     - Each syllable is heard by itself, such that while there are several voices, each word is heard in a single voice
   - Wrote 104 masses.
 Eg. Pope Marcellus Mass

+## The Madrigal

+**Madrigal** = a secular, unaccompanied vocal work for four to six individual voices

+- Not choral compositions
+- Madrigal was most important genre of Italian secular music in 16th century
+- Because of Madrigal, Italy became center of European music
+- Contained poetry
+- Free mix of polyphonic and monophonic parts
+- Became increasingly bound up with finding a way to express the literary meaning of a poem
+- Francesco Petrarch (1304-1374) was great Italian poet of 13th century
+- Pietro Bembo (1470-1547) was poet, statesman, and a cardinal.
+He was a Petrarch fanatic, and popularized Petrarch's poetry.
+- Cipriano de Rore (1516-1565), from Flanders, wrote "Datemi pace o duri miei pensieri", is based on a sonnet by Francesco Petrarch, who's heart betrayed him.
+  - Projects mood of sonnet
+  - Repeats literal words of sonnet
+  - Last line of magrigal treated epigrammatically

+> Example of word painting as jarring line suggests jarred heart

+- Modern artists must balance modernality and coherence
+- Carlo Gesualdo was a wealthy amateur who was talented, and didn't have to work for a patron.
+This gave him more creative freedom.
+Eg. "Io parto"
+- The Triumph of Oriana, by Thomas Morley, contains many English Madrigals.
+Eg. "As Vesta Was from Latmos Hill Descending" by Thomas Wilkes